 RQ2: How are SE-related datasets collected, preprocessed, and used in LLMs?
-RQ2 delves into the methodologies behind the assembly, refinement, and application of datasets in the realm of LLMs for SE tasks.
+RQ2 examines the methods used for the assembly, refinement, and application of datasets in the realm of LLMs for SE tasks.
 It aims to uncover the strategies for dataset collection, the criteria for dataset selection, and the preprocessing steps essential for making the data conducive for LLM training and application.
 Additionally, this question seeks to explore the types of data that are most prevalent in SE-related LLM research and how these data types influence the modeling and outcomes.

 RQ3: What techniques are used to optimize and evaluate LLM4SE?
-RQ3 aims to explore the use of different optimization and evaluation techniques specific to LLMs in the context of SE.
+RQ3 explores the use of different optimization and evaluation techniques specific to LLMs in the context of SE.
 This includes an investigation into Parameter Efficient Fine-Tuning (PEFT) methods and various prompting techniques that are tailored to enhance LLM performance on SE tasks.
 Furthermore, this RQ aims to assess the range of evaluation metrics and methodologies employed to gauge the effectiveness and impact of LLMs in SE, providing insights into how these models are fine-tuned and assessed for their utility and efficiency.

 RQ4: What SE tasks have been effectively addressed to date using LLM4SE?
-This RQ aims to identify the SE tasks that have been successfully tackled using LLMs, offering a detailed view of the application spectrum of LLMs in SE.
+This RQ identifies the range of SE tasks that have been successfully carried out using LLMs, offering a detailed view of the application spectrum of LLM4SE.
 It seeks to identify the specific tasks within SE, such as code generation and program repair, where LLMs have shown significant utility, and to explore the nature and scope of these applications.